knowm/XDropWizard/README.md

 # XDropWizard

-A skeleton DropWizard Web Application using including projects such as Yank, Sundial (a Quartz fork), Flot, Markdown, HSQLDB, XChart, JUnit, etc. Demonstrates how to serve static content, dynamic content, Freemarker Views, using Elusive Webfonts, AJAX and more...
+A skeleton DropWizard Web Application using including projects such as Yank, Sundial (a Quartz fork), Flot, Markdown, HSQLDB, XChart, JUnit, etc. Demonstrates how to serve static content, dynamic content loaded into Freemarker templates, Freemarker Views, using AJAX and more...

 ## Requirements

 * Java 1.7
 * Maven

 ## Banner Generator

 http://www.webestools.com/ascii-text-generator-ascii-art-code-online-txt2ascii-text2ascii-maker-free-text-to-ascii-converter.html